DevyusCode/PeyrSharp/README.md

 > Note: .NET Framework and .NET Core are not targeted by PeyrSharp, since they are no longer supported.

 ## Documentation
+### Website
+PeyrSharp has an [official website](https://peyrsharp.leocorporation.dev/) where you can find its documentation.

 ### Branches
 There are two branches: